astrobel/chancealignments/README.txt

 --> Option to show all plots at the end of running each script --> Code to visually compare Kepler pixel apertures to UKIRT (UK Infrared Telescope) images --> !!
 NEW !!
 Difference imaging code to locate contaminant source and false positives --> !!
 NEW !!
-Options for phasing light curves on peaks that are not the highest in Fourier space
+Options for phasing light curves on peaks that do not have the highest amplitude in Fourier space

 You will need:
 --> All your Kepler llc.fits and lpd-targ.fits files in one folder